message/iata/MC.md

 - This does not apply to passengers younger than 12 years.
 6. Passengers arriving from green list countries: Argentina, Australia, Bahrain, Brunei Darussalam, Canada, Chile, Chinese Taipei, Comoros, Hong Kong (SAR China), Japan, Jordan, Korea (Rep.), Kuwait, Lebanon, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, Singapore, United Arab Emirates, Uruguay or Vanuatu must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
-7. Passengers arriving from the United Kingdom with a COVID-19 vaccination certificate showing that they were fully vaccinated must have a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point.
+7. Passengers arriving from the United Kingdom with a COVID-19 vaccination certificate showing that they were fully vaccinated must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years;
-8. Passengers arriving from the United Kingdom without a COVID-19 vaccination certificate showing that they were fully vaccinated must have a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point.
+8. Passengers arriving from the United Kingdom without a COVID-19 vaccination certificate showing that they were fully vaccinated must have a negative COVID-19 antigen ot PCR test taken at most 24 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
 9. Passengers arriving from all other countries must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.